pacs-course/PACS_PROJECT/README.md

 `-i represents the maximum number of iterations`

-`-st represents the type of local search: a/A alternates approximate evaluation of objective function with dagsim evaluation, while s/S performs separately an approximate loop and a dagSim loop`
+`-st represents the type of local search: a/A alternates approximate evaluation of objective function with dagsim evaluation, while s/S performs separately an approximate loop and a dagSim loop.
+If -st=s/S -k should be set to 0.`